High School Esports League Adds Free Agent System, ‘Fortnite’ Summer League

 Esports is now a multi-million dollar industry, expected to reach $905.6 million this year.
 Just last month, Ashland University in Ohio became the first college in the U.S. to offer scholarships to top “Fortnite” players.
 For those who aren’t quite up to the rigors of becoming a competitive esports player, the industry is creating other new jobs, including esports doctors.

-“Fortnite” is the current most-watched and most-streamed title on streaming platform Twitch.
+“Fortnite” is the current most-watched and most-streamed titleon streaming platform Twitch.
 The co-op survival game, released last year, saw a surge of popularity after the release of the free-to-play “Fortnite Battle Royale,” in which 100 players compete to be the last man standing.
-The title is currently not recognized by professional esports leagues.
 Earlier this week, publisher Epic Games announced that they will provide $100 million to tournament prize pools for the 2018-2019 season.
+Though the title is currently not recognized by professional esports leagues, Mason Mullenioux, CEO of HSEL, gave Variety his reasons why he believes that won’t be the case for long.

+“‘Fortnite’ has the perfect mix to become an esport,” said Mullenioux, “It’s easy and fun to pick up and play, hard to master, and keeps you wanting to play game after game.
+It’s also no secret that Epic Games wants to make Fortnite a lasting esport.”

+In addition to publisher backing, Mullenioux noted professional teams, such as NRG eSports, signing top “Fortnite” talent and the priming of high school and college talent for the game’s future as an esport.